TTatsuaki/DDPS-Project/README.md

 - The Telegraph
 - Washington Times

 Repeating the search employed before one can see a remarkable difference between right and left-winged media outputs in terms of word.
-Left-wing media outlets reacted to criticism more thoroughly and faster than right-wing media which continued
+Left-wing media outlets reacted to criticism more thoroughly and faster than right-wing media which continued to keep their tone.

 It becomes clear that left-leaning media outlets adapted to voiced criticism much more thoroughly than right-leaning sources, diminishing the use of “neutral” words rather quickly and using more extreme words to describe the events.
-Right-leaning outlets, however, kept a high amount of ‘neutral’  terms .
+Right-leaning outlets, however, kept a high amount of ‘neutral’  terms.

 ![Number of key terms appearing in different media outlets](Graphs.png)